eslint/markdown/rfcs/configure-file-name-from-block-meta.md

 -   [`remark-fenced-props`](https://github.com/shawnbot/remark-fenced-props): A proof-of-concept that augments Remark's codeblock parsing with arbitrary MDX props, written to support [mdx-js/mdx/issues/702](https://github.com/mdx-js/mdx/issues/702).
     It only specifies syntax like <code>\`\`\`jsx live style={{border: '1px solid red'}}</code>

-This RFC chooses `title` over alternatives such as `filename`.
+This RFC chooses `filename` over alternatives such as `title`.
-`title` appears to be the closest to a "popular" choice in existing projects today.
+`filename` appears to be the closest to a "popular" choice in existing projects today.

 ## Related Discussions